nspin/wikipath/README.md

 wikipath
 ========

-A simple crawler in python that finds the shortest path (of internal hyperlinks) between two wikipedia articles
+A simple crawler in Python that finds the shortest path (of internal hyperlinks) between two wikipedia articles